JoshWilbur/DEPi/Monitor/README.md

 # System Monitor Project
 Name: Joshua Wilbur

 This project contains code to run a resource monitor for a Linux-based computer.
+More details in resource_monitor_description.pdf

 # Operating Instructions
 * Run `docker compose up --build`